Overview of the process

 - A heading to the proposal should be used, giving the name of the unit proposing the new major, the title of the major, the submission date of the proposal, and contract information representing the unit or units who can answer related questions.

-- Historical background material or the impetuous for the major.
+- Historical background material or the impetus for the major.

 - An analysis and justification for the importance of the new major at UI with a statement about audience interest.

 - A comparison and contrast of the requirements of the major with other related majors offered by UI and at Iowa Regents institutions or other CIC institutions.

 - Evidence of continual and appropriate consultation with affected or otherwise involved units with letters of support included with the proposal.

 - Discussion of the impact on other UI programs and majors, including enrollment movement across programs.

 - Statements of current faculty expertise, such as research and teaching experience, in relation to the new major and the availability of such faculty to teach courses in the major.

 - New resources or faculty needed currently and over a five-year period or a discussion of current resource reallocations and related issues over a five-year period, with a budget included.